smariagomez/README-generator/output/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at: stephaniemariagomez@gmail.com.
-You can find more of my work at https://github.com/smariagomez
+  If you have any questions about the repo, you can open an issue or contact me directly at: gmail.
+See more of my work at https://github.com/smg.